Block2Block/CheeseBot/.github/CONTRIBUTING.md

 This section guides you through submitting an enhancement suggestion for the bot, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

-Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
+Before creating enhancement suggestions, please check to see if it has already been suggested as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
 Fill in the template, including the steps that you imagine you would take if the feature you're requesting existed.

 #### How Do I Submit A (Good) Enhancement Suggestion?